Why Does Your Business Need IT Audits? The Essential Guide

 Financial Audit

-A financial audit is a process to evaluate the business financial record, invoices, financial statements, accounts, and transactions conducted by an external financial expert.
-The purpose of a financial Audit service is to track down every financial information to ensure the accuracy and credibility of the business.
-The Audit is based on the most recent financial statements and transactions.
+A financial audit involves an assessment of the financial records, invoices, statements, accounts, and transactions of a business by a third-party financial expert.
+Financial audit services aim at tracing down everything financial to assure the fairness and credibility of the organization.
+The Audit is often based on recent financial statements and transactions.

 Operational Audit